-Knox, a Republican, was the representative for Massachusetts's 5th congressional district from 1901 to 1903.
+Knox was the representative for Massachusetts’s 5th congressional district and was a Republican.
+He served from 1901 to 1903.

 From Dec 1895 to Mar 1903, Knox missed 287 of 677 roll call votes, which is 42.4%.
 This is worse than the median of 31.7% among the lifetime records of representatives serving in Mar 1903.
 The chart below reports missed votes over time.